react-native-community/RNNewArchitectureApp/README.md

 ## RNTester

-Here are screenshots of what the view hierarchy looks like in [RNTester](https://github.com/facebook/react-native/tree/main/packages/rn-tester).
+Here are screenshots of what the view hierarchy looks like in [RNTester](https://github.com/facebook/react-native/tree/main/packages/rn-tester) with and without view flattening.
+This is closer to a real world app.

 View hierarchy without flattening.
 ![View hierarchy](./images/rn-tester-baseline.jpg)